Step 1: Creating a Box

-I applied a Mixwax stain with a brush then wiped it off with a rag.
+I applied a Mixwax stain with a brush and then wiped it off with a rag.

 Step 8: Installing Bumpers

-I install rubber bumpers on the feet of the wooden bottom.
+I installed rubber bumpers on the feet of the wooden bottom.

 Step 9: Attaching the Wood to the Concrete

-I mixed a 2 part Epoxy to secure the concrete to the wood.
+I mixed a two part Epoxy to secure the concrete to the wood.

-I place weight to the concrete and gave it enough time to dry.
+I placed a weight to the concrete and gave it enough time to dry.